Choose another writer in this calendar:

 wrestling match according to Merril's memoir – "Finally Fred put Walt down."
 (Better to Have Loved: The Life of Judith Merril by Judith Merril and Emily Pohl-Weary, 2002, p.
 131-132) In September 1953, Miller divorced Anna, but remarried her in December.
 She threatened suicide if he left.

-During his active writing period, Miller published about 40 tales, but then passed life in seclusion avoiding visitors and distancing himself from friends, family, and colleagues.
-When his wife died in August 1995, he was completely heart broken.
-Miller had suffered from depression for decades and eventually ended his own life at the age of seventy four.
-He died of a self inflicted gun shot wound on January 9, 1996 in Daytona Beach, Florida.
+During his active period, Miller wrote about 40 tales, but then went on living in seclusion, avoiding visitors and distancing himself from friends, family, and colleagues.
+When his wife died in August 1995, Miller was completely heart broken.
+He had suffered from depression for decades and eventually ended his own life at the age of seventy four.
+Walter Miller Jr. died of a self inflicted gun shot wound on January 9, 1996 in Daytona Beach, Florida.
 Before his death, he had started to work on a sequel to Canticle.
-This disillusioned novel, Saint Leibowitz and the Wild Horse Woman, was duly finished by Terry Bisson.
+This disillusioned novel, Saint Leibowitz and the Wild Horse Woman, was finished by Terry Bisson.

 "What experience and history teach is this – that people and governments never have learned anything from history, or acted on principles deduced from it."
 (G.W.
 Hegel in Philosophy of History, 1832)